neuschaefer/reform-handbook/src/source/parts.rst

 .. image:: _static/illustrations/28-callouts.png

-The Expansion Port U18, labelled "Hack the Planet" is meant for advanced users that want to connect sensors or other peripherals to MNT Reform's system controller.
+The Expansion Port U18, labeled "Hack the Planet" is meant for advanced users that want to connect sensors or other peripherals to MNT Reform's system controller.
 Please note that changing the system controller's program can disrupt the battery charging control loop, potentially causing over- or undercharged cells, resulting in physical damage and/or injury. **Experiment with the system controller only if you know exactly what you're doing and at your own risk.**

 The Expansion Port features an SPI interface, two analog-digital converters, a UART, JTAG and 3.3V Power.
 All non-power pins can alternatively be used as GPIOs.